nortikin/sverchok/docs/nodes/surface/nurbs_loft.rst

 example, "Rounded rectangle"), have **NURBS output** parameter; when it is checked, such nodes output NURBS curves, so "NURBS Loft" can work with them.

+This node also has a restriction concerning degrees of input curves.
+In order for node to work, the input curves must:

+* Either all have the same degree;
+* Or, if some of curves have degree less than others, such smaller-degree curves must have number of control points equal to degree plus one.

 Inputs
 ------